 The story opens in the present day with a dad struggling to understand his young autistic son while they walk through a local nature trail.
 They stumble upon a grove of white wooden crosses, anonymous markers to people who died on a forgotten Poor Farm.
 The Poor Farm was real and established in 1887 for the “Harmlessly Insane.”
 What did that mean?
 Was that the word for autism at the time?
 The story tries to answer this question but also asks how do we understand autism today.
 It’s a question I still struggle with.

 Who am I?
 My name is Ronan O’Driscoll and I am a writer based in Halifax, Nova Scotia.
 My background is all over: Ireland, England, America and Canada.
 For more details, you can check out my personal website https://ronanodriscoll.com.
 In terms of writing, Poor Farm is my second novel.
-My first novel is also historical fiction about a famous Irish-American chief of police who loved Irish music so much he “saved” it.
+My other novel is also historical fiction about a famous Irish-American chief of police who loved Irish music so much he “saved” it.
 Find out more at https://chiefoneill.com.

 I like to finish my Chief O’Neill blog posts with a snippet of one of the tunes he collected.
 There is plenty of music in Poor Farm also: Stewart, the main character, uses it to communicate.
 I will try and include snippets from the time and place in later blog posts.
 However, I thought I would begin with something more recent.
 I just heard an excellent interview of my favourite author: David Mitchell on the venerable BBC Radio 4 show “Desert Island Discs”.
 The interview is here.
 Read everything by David Mitchell if you haven’t already, but if your interest is autism, I recommend his translations of the autistic poet and writer Naoki Higashida.
 Naoki’s work helped me understand my own son and was part of the inspiration for Poor Farm.